Developing A Culture of Strong Work Ethic

 Individuals who possess good work ethic are a productive lot who work in a fast paced manner.
 They can accomplish more work in a shorter span of time compared to their counterparts who has bad work ethic.
 Such individuals are certainly an asset to the managers and the company at large.

-In a business context, cooperative work has a lot of significance and individuals with great work ethic understand this quite well.
+In a business context, cooperative work has a lot of significance and employee with a strong work understand this quite well.
 They understand the significance and utility of cooperation which they incorporate in their team work.
-Such individuals are quite flexible, and they have the ability to gel and work with anyone in a polite and productive manner, irrespective if the other individual is ethically inclined or not.
+Such individuals usually are team players, they are quite flexible, and they have the ability to gel and work with anyone in a polite and productive manner, irrespective whether the other individual has poor work ethic or not.

 Reinforcing Ethics in the Organisational Culture

-Organisations need to reinforce ethical conduct by encouraging employees who display integrity and values with appropriate reward and recognition.
+Organisations need to reinforce ethical conduct by encouraging people with a strong work ethics with appropriate reward and recognition.
 Positive work ethics help to boost the morale of business and also increases productivity and retention level of employees.
 This promotes cost cutting and eventually benefits the organisation financially with improved productivity and cost effectiveness.